 PLACE Portfolio Development Course (SDV 298)

-SDV 298 is a full-semester, three-credit course for adults who have gained college-level learning through work, volunteer activities, civic and community assignments, travel, independent study, and other experiential learning.
+SDV 298 is a one-credit course for adults who have gained college-level learning through work, volunteer activities, civic and community assignments, travel, independent study, and other experiential learning.
 Students develop a portfolio that demonstrates skills and knowledge gained through experiential learning which aligns with specific NOVA courses.
 Each portfolio is evaluated for credit by a NOVA faculty member who teaches the course being challenged.
 Students must create a portfolio for each course they wish to challenge.

 7 Components of the e-Portfolio

 1. Cover Letter – request to faculty evaluator to challenge a specific course

 2. Chronological Record – synopsis of year-by-year major life events since high school

 3. Life History Paper – evaluation and documentation of the transitions and stages of your life to gain greater insight about yourself and refine your ability to plot your future

 4. Goals Paper – develop and/or refine one, five, and 10-year personal and professional goals

 5. Narrative of Competencies – description of knowledge and skills from experiential learning that are comparable to the course objectives

 6. Copy of the Course Content Summary – provides overview and learning objectives of course